“BIRTH OF PHARAOH” CHAPTER 6

 Gets really noisy when one eats one’s food.

 There was a long list of sacrificial requirements fulfilled en masse leading up to any national holidays.
-That’s how things are put together.
-Food was huge, and yet “Eating one’s food often includes eating one’s friends,” they say regularly.
+That’s how things on Halien-6 were put together.
+Food was huge.
+And, “Eating one’s food often includes eating one’s friends,” they say regularly.
 It was not a saying I myself had penned.
-For, arriving to the position of Na’ Halien Queen on Halien-9, I was finding myself mentally forced into training—by my own mind!
-I have inborn sense of rightness, that sort of thing.

 “Pardon me if I enjoy my friends’ real-life company,” I had said often, saving lives.

-I was queen, raised and bred with the best of them.
-Inside my eyes, The Training, with its laws and physical practices and its codes repeated over and over again, was my superior course of thought.
+Inside my eyes, The Training, with its laws and physical practices, and its codes repeated over and over again, was my superior course of thought.
 With The Na’ Halien Training, it is not only disrespectful but also disenchanting to engage in cannibalism—or whoever.
 There’s an entire lesson in The Training and it was brought home to me in those days.
 It came flooding into my mind every time a man or child’s head was staring at me from a serving tray.

 My basic focus is upon it being best to keep one’s friends alive, as well as engaging in the idea alongside them of them living another day.
 These types of ideas seem crucial.
+I often tried to spread them around the table.

 They said, of the eaten, that computers can regurgitate any persona, but then I don’t like the person anymore.

 And yet, I diverse my situation and return mentally again to that time, in my strange castle.
 In those years, the queens talked a lot with one another.
 Our shoulders were shriveled with non-exertion, and they hunched the opposite way than the human shoulder.
 Our legs didn’t split until slightly before the knees, or whatever they were thought of midway down the legs.
-We kept up.
-We talked, always with each other.
+We couldn’t get around well.

 All those glorious days.

 Tables stretched in front of me.
-It was true beauty, flowers and frills and all.
+It was true beauty, flowers and frills, and all.

 The guards, at meals and parties, followed my law about dietary concerns, but there were also distinguished visitors, off-planet guests from far and wide, and they couldn’t care less.
 They just hauled in financial contributions of boys and girls to be slaughtered and got started right that night, to the night’s glory, and that was that.
-I didn’t fight, which was me against The Training, internally.
-I felt it was best to present to our own “company neutrality” concerning human waste and feeding.
+I didn’t fight, which was against me, as well as The Training, internally.
+It’s my fault because I was an idiot who felt it was best to present to our own “company neutrality” concerning human waste and feeding.

 Our meeting happened fairly soon after the well-planned event began.
 Ever after, I blame that damned physique for my retarded response.

-Of course, I responded, “I bet you fuck around a lot, don’t you?”
+Of course, I responded, “Oh, I bet you mess around a lot, don’t you?”

 With his words, he launched.
 His cold blade found my throat and, in a flash, I was done.